 What is it about flamingos that make people fawn and gawk over them incessantly?
 Is it their rosy-colored complexion?
 Or their unique, but odd shape?
 Or the fact that some flamingos in resting position stand on just one leg?
 Whatever your reason, and we all have them, everyone loves this gangly, pink, upside-down eating bird.
-Lucky for you, in Mexico you are able to see the fabulous flamingos in the Yucatan, Mexico at not one but TWO different locations on the peninsula.

 Here is our guide on everything you need to know about visiting the flamingos in the Yucatan Peninsula, Mexico.